 Solar Panels.
 Solar panels may be installed by an Owner only in accordance with Rules and with prior ARC approval.
 The Board may adopt Rules relating to solar panels, including, but not limited to the type, style, reflectivity, safety and installation requirements, maintenance, size, location, and color of the solar panels.
 The Board may include in the Rules requirements for payment of deposits and the Association’s expenses in responding to requests to install solar panels.

 Legal Changes to Lots.
 No Lot shall be split, subdivided, or combined without the approval of: (a) the Association; (b) Summit County; (c) thirty percent (30%) of the Owners as evidenced by signatures on a consent form describing the proposed combination; and (d) approval of all of the Owners of Lots with any boundary within two hundred (200) feet of any proposed modification to Lots.
 Any combination of Lots shall not reduce the overall Assessments for those Lots.
 Any division of Lots must require each Owner of the new Lots to pay an equal undivided interest the same as all other Lots.
 No subdivision Plat or covenants, conditions, or restrictions shall be recorded with respect to any one Lot.
 No subdivision Plat or covenants, conditions, or restrictions related to any Lot or the Neighborhood shall be recorded on the Neighborhood unless the Board and/or Owners (as required in this Declaration) have first approved the Plat or the proposed covenants, conditions, or restrictions.
 No Lot may be subjected to a timeshare interest, estate, or structure or removed or separated from the Neighborhood or Property.
-Any document, Plat covenants, conditions, or restrictions recorded in violation of this Section shall be null, void, and of no legal effect..
+Any document, Plat covenants, conditions, or restrictions recorded in violation of this Section shall be null, void, and of no legal effect.

 Residential Occupancy.